Summary

 |---|---|---|

-| Setup complexity | Minimal — just run a script | Moderate — needs web server |
+| Setup complexity | Minimal; only requires running a script | Moderate—needs web server |

-| Best for | Local dev, personal tools | Remote, shared, production |
+| Best for | Local development and personal tools | Remote, shared and production deployments |

 | Authentication | OS-level (file permissions) | HTTP auth (tokens, OAuth) |